Iryn-e/Personal-Skyrimmodlist/README.md

 * **SkyUI**
 \
-This is a major improvement to Skyrim's access menus and access to mod options without console commands
+This gives a modern and organized look to Skyrim's menus and access to mod options without console commands

 ### Valuable